MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

     Choose **Next**.

 > [!NOTE]
 > At any time, your Microsoft 365 admin can update any of the SMS settings.
 Keep in mind that changing settings might result in a stoppage of SMS service.
-To view SMS reports, go to [add link].
+For more information about how to view SMS reports, see [Teams EHR connector admin reports](ehr-admin-reports.md).

 ### Approve or view the configuration